 Recommended books/ideas?
 Why?

 There are so many great books, where do I begin?
-One book I've enjoyed recently is Framers: Human Advantage in the Age of Technology and Turmoil by Kenneth Cukier, Victor Mayer-Schönberger, and Francis de Vericourt, which explores the unique ability humans have to frame new questions to get better results than previously imagined or expected.
-The authors propose framing as a skill we inherently use all the time, which allows us to explore and makes sense of available data in ways robots cannot.
-Frames, they say, are mental models of the world that we use in order to understand problems and to create new or refined solutions for them - in other words - dreaming with constraints which lets your mind wander to new solutions in a structured way; or applying old tools to new problems.
-It's a fascinating read that will change the way you think about the role of human beings in problem solving and strategy work in the current digital age.
+One book I’ve enjoyed recently is Framers: Human Advantage in the Age of Technology and Turmoil by Kenneth Cukier, Victor Mayer-Schönberger, and Francis de Vericourt, which explores the unique ability humans have to frame new questions to get better results than previously imagined or expected.
+The authors propose framing as a skill we inherently use all the time, which allows us to explore and make sense of available data in ways robots cannot.
+Frames, they say, are mental models of the world that we use in order to understand problems and to create new or refined solutions for them – in other words – dreaming with constraints that lets your mind wander to new solutions in a structured way; or applying old tools to new problems.
+It’s a fascinating read that will change the way you think about the role of human beings in problem-solving and strategy work in the current digital age.

 What would you like to say to our readers?

 I look forward to meeting and discussing with you!
 Feel free to reach out anytime.